- Books, Literature, and Writing

 Introduction - Start using comparative words as soon as you can.
 Make it clear that this is what you'll be doing from the outset.
 Give a brief explanation of each poem, with title and poet, and link them to the keywords of the question.
 If you have 4 poems to compare better to focus on A&B and give brief ideas about C&D.

-In this essay I shall compare Wilfred Owen's Futility, a short poem of two stanzas written in the First World War, with that of Louse Hunting by Isaac Rosenberg.
+In this essay I shall compare Wilfred Owen's Futility, a short poem of two stanzas written during the First World War, with that of Louse Hunting by Isaac Rosenberg.
 This second choice, in contrast, is a longer poem, again with two stanzas, but is in free verse unlike Owen's which has hints of rhyme and half rhyme.
 Both men were killed in action during the war and their poems give differing accounts of the horror and reality of war, the major theme.
 The third poem, How To Kill by Keith Douglas, provides a dream like perspective on the process of killing.
 This poem offers a powerful, alternative voice whereas the final poem, Grass by Carl Sandburg, gives an unusual overview of the victims of war.

-Key Components of your Essay
+Key Components Of Your Essay

 1. Clear writing.